chaos-polymtl/lethe/doc/source/tools/postprocessing/postprocessing.rst

 Lethe has a `post-processing module <https://github.com/lethe-cfd/lethe/tree/master/contrib/postprocessing>`_ written in Python based on Lethe users specific needs. `lethe_pyvista_tools <https://github.com/lethe-cfd/lethe/tree/master/contrib/postprocessing>`_ was conceived to optimize the reading and post-treatment of Lethe data using Python.

 The module is powered by `PyVista <https://docs.pyvista.org/>`_, a powerful 3D plotting and mesh analysis tool.
-It is a "pythonic" interface to deal wih Visualization Toolkit (VTK) data.
+It is a *pythonic* interface to deal wih Visualization Toolkit (VTK) data.
 The module also uses the powerful `multiprocessing <https://docs.python.org/3/library/multiprocessing.html>`_ Python library to increase post-processing speed by running tasks in multiple processors.

 .. warning::